tutinformatics/ofbiz-ui/docs/aurelia-store.md

 ### Unable to sync changes :(

-I have encountered difficulties while trying to configure HttpClient.
-I have the following config:
+I have encountered difficulties while trying to configure HttpClient (be careful while configuring singleton) I have the following config:
 ```
  constructor(httpClient, store) {